rivka-kahanovitz/rivka-kahanovitz/README.md

 # Welcome to My GitHub Profile 👋

 ## 🌟 About Me
-Full Stack Developer with strong expertise in **C#**, **React**, and modern web technologies.
+Full Stack Developer with experience in building web applications using modern technologies.
-I am passionate about building **scalable, reliable, and user-friendly solutions**, with a deep attention to detail and high standards for code quality.
+Passionate about creating **scalable, efficient, and user-friendly solutions**, with a focus on **deep understanding and attention to detail**.
-Known for **analytical thinking, persistence, and the ability to dive deep** into complex problems to deliver efficient and maintainable results.
+Specialized in **C#** and .NET, with solid knowledge in both backend and frontend development.

 ## 🛠 Tech Stack
 ### **Languages**